 Tip 6 – Never pay full price for a day out

 If you are a member of the National Trust, English Heritage, CSSC, have kids with a Blue Peter Badge or any other schemes then always have a look around to see where you can get into for free or at a discount.
-We’ve always found that our NH and EH memberships really do come into their own on holiday.
+We’ve always found that our NH and EH family memberships really do come into their own on holiday and help us save loads of money.
 Your employers might run discount schemes such as Perkbox and some places offer discounts for NHS/military staff etc.

 Have a look at supermarket loyalty schemes as well, you might be able to trade points for admission.
 Don’t forget to keep an eye Groupon as well – they might have some deals near where you are staying.
 Search for discount codes or discounts on the attraction’s website.
 You’ll often be able to get a discount on tickets booked in advance.
 If you’re shopping in a supermarket, have a look at the leaflet stands as well.
 There’s usually some really good local attractions to be found and quite often the leaflets have discounts.

 When I was 32 weeks pregnant with smallest child we went away for a week to Cornwall (why I thought driving all the way down to Penzance at that stage of my pregnancy was I good idea I don’t know).
 We knew I was about to go on maternity pay so every penny counted.
 We had such a busy week but we only paid for one day out, and we had discounts for that anyway.
 Check out my post about Wales; we paid just £106 in admission fees for 4 of us and did sooooo much.
 We also did four day trips for £40 for a family of 4.
 It is absolutely possible to have an incredible but very cheap holiday.